Colorado Police Close Investigation Into Grizzlies' Ja Morant With No Charges

-Colorado police close Ja Morant investigation with no charges originally appeared on NBC Sports Chicago
+Colorado police close Ja Morant investigation with no charges originally appeared on NBC Sports Bayarea

 Colorado police announced on Wednesday that they have closed their investigation into Memphis Grizzlies star Ja Morant after he posted a video early Saturday morning in which he appeared to flash a gun.